MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ## Overview and assumptions

-You can follow this tutorial to set up a workflow that lets developers deploy an identical web application to a public cloud and a private cloud.
-This application will be able to access a non-Internet routable network hosted on the private cloud.
-These web applications are monitored and when there's a spike in traffic, a program modifies the DNS records to redirect traffic to the public cloud.
+Follow this tutorial to set up a workflow that lets developers deploy an identical web app to a public cloud and a private cloud.
+This app will be able to access a non-internet routable network hosted on the private cloud.
+These web apps are monitored and when there's a spike in traffic, a program modifies the DNS records to redirect traffic to the public cloud.
 When traffic drops to the level before the spike, traffic is routed back to the private cloud.

 This tutorial covers the following tasks: